overridethis/usgsclient/readme.md

 ## Installation
 Install the UsgsClient from Nuget by executing the following command.
 ```
-Install-Package GeoJSON.NET -Version 1.0.60-alpha
 Install-Package UsgsClient
 ```
-> Current version of UsgsClient depends on an alpha release version of GeoJSON.NET that needs to be installed before the UsgsClient.

 ## USGS Earthquake API
 ### GeoJSON Summary Feed